sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 **2. Get your Slack webhook URL and add it to `go/config/handlers/slack.yaml`.**

 If you're already an admin of a Slack, visit `https://YOUR WORKSPACE NAME HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration and save the settings.
-(If you're not yet a Slack admin, start [here](https://slack.com/get-started#create) to create a new workspace.)
+If you're not yet a Slack admin, [start here][5] to create a new workspace.
 After saving, you'll see your webhook URL under Integration Settings.

-Open `go/config/handlers/slack.yaml` and replace `SECRET` in the following line with your Slack workspace webhook URL and `#demo` with the Slack channel of your choice:
+Open `go/config/handlers/slack.yaml`.
+In the following line, replace `SECRET` with your Slack workspace webhook URL and `#demo` with the Slack channel of your choice:

 {{< highlight shell >}}
 "command": "slack-handler --channel '#demo' --timeout 20 --username 'sensu' --webhook-url 'SECRET'",